-During this period, students may change their academic schedules with the approval of the appropriate advisor.
+During the Add/Drop period, students may change their academic schedules with the approval of the appropriate advisor.
 A change is considered official only after Enrollment Management has received it.
-Courses dropped from student schedules during the add/drop period will not appear on transcripts.
+Courses dropped from student schedules during the Add/Drop period will not appear on academic transcripts.